MacroPower/homelab/terraform/home/README.md

 ### TrueNAS

+1. DEL (Enter BIOS)
+    - Set time to UTC
-1. Network -> Global Configuration -> Settings
+2. Network -> Global Configuration -> Settings
     - Set hostname
     - Check "Inherit domain from DHCP"
-2. System Settings -> Services -> SSH
+3. System Settings -> Services -> SSH
     - Check "Log in as Root with Password"
     - Check "Allow Password Authentication"
     - Uncheck Start Automatically
     - Start the SSH service
     - Once provisioning is complete, SSH can be disabled
+4. Apps
+    - Choose a pool for Apps